dafny-lang/dafny/Source/DafnyTestGeneration/README.md

 ## How to Generate Tests?

 - Test generation currently works with all basic types, user-defined classes, sequences, sets, and maps.
-It does not work with datatypes, arrays, multisets, and non-nullable types
+It does not work with datatypes, arrays, and multisets
 - To generate block- or path-coverage tests use the `/testMode:Block` or `/testMode:Path` arguments respectively.
 You will likely also need `definiteAssignment:3`.